cert-manager/website/content/en/docs/concepts/certificaterequest.md

 `CertificateRequest`s have a set of strongly defined conditions that should be used and relied upon by controllers or services to make decisions on what actions to take next on the resource.
-Each condition consists of the pair `Ready` - a true or false value, and `Reason` - a string.
+Each condition consists of the pair `Ready` - a boolean value, and `Reason` - a string.
 The set of values and meanings are as follows:

 | Ready | Reason  | Condition Meaning                                                                                                                                                                                                                             |